abroresonaliev/mobile-news-mvp-kotlin-coroutines/README.md

-it's a sample project, in project used: kotlin coroutines, dagger2, cicerone, mvp
+it's a sample project, in project used: kotlin coroutines, dagger2, cicerone, mvp (moxy-mvp)

 articles taken from https://newsapi.org/